Mental Health Scales - Key Features (iPad)

 Drawing the clock face is accomplished using either a single finger or a stylus.
 Every stroke or mark is recorded.
 The test can be done in either portrait or landscape orientation.
 The orientation can be changed at any time and the drawing will remain intact.
 If Client Mode is not turned on it can be by double tapping with two fingers on the screen.

 A two finger upward swipe will bring up the scoring table, normally done when drawing is completed.
 The table includes a scoring level and error criteria, and examples of errors for each level.
 The score is recorded by tapping on the appropriate row, causing a checkmark to appear next to the chosen score.
 If Client Mode is turned on the table is covered by the security screen.
-When the password is entered or Touch ID is used on Touch ID equipped devices the security screen slides away to reveal the table.
+When the password is entered or Touch ID or Face ID is used on suitably equipped devices the security screen slides away to reveal the table.